Introduction

 Source: NTA UGC NET Information Bulletin

-How the UGC NET Law Paper is Conducted
+What Is the UGC NET Law Syllabus 2026?

 Paper 1 is common for all subjects, but for Law aspirants it is a score booster because questions are predictable and conceptual.
 It contains 10 units and approximately 5 questions per unit.